+FIRST AID

-ST AID st aid room which is clearly signposted throughout the FIRST AID st aid room which is clearly signposted throughout the LIK21 AID FIRST AID ium must be available and must have a minimum surface of 10sqm.
+A first aid room which is clearly signposted throughout the stadium must be available and must have a minimum surface area of 10sqm.

 A first aid kit and stretcher must be available at all times.

+FLOODLIGHTING

-A first aid kit and stretcher must be available at all times. st aid kit and stretcher must be available at all times.
-OODLIGHTING FLOODLIGHTING/RECEPTION ROOM ubs must have an appropriate floodlighting system in place.
-Whe floodlighting installations are to be put in place these should be LUX Maintained Average Horizontal illumination.
-Clubs should advice in this respect from the Club Licensing and Facilities Unit Whilst floodlighting or reception facilities are not essential, any teams who aspire to gain promotion to the Premiership must be in a position to install both at short notice.
-ARDROOM/RECEPTION ROOM os must have boardroom facilities available.
+All clubs must have an appropriate floodlighting system in place.
+Where new floodlighting installations are to be put in place these should be 500 LUX Maintained Average Horizontal illumination.
+Clubs should seek advice in this respect from the Club Licensing and Facilities Unit.

+BOARDROOM/RECEPTION ROOM

+Clubs must have boardroom facilities available.

+FIRST AID

+A first aid kit and stretcher must be available at all times.

+FLOODLIGHTING/RECEPTION ROOM

+Whilst floodlighting or reception facilities are not essential, any teams who aspire to gain promotion to the Premiership must be in a position to install both at short notice.

+FIRST AID

+A first aid kit and stretcher must be available at all times.

-JOHN GROOM CHITERIA A Company of the Comp Premiership Criteria Championship/PIL Criteria Intermediate Football Criteria CONTROL ROOM/ SECURITY POINT - DESIGNATED GROUNDS A permanent control point (i.e. a control room) must be provided, affording a clear and unrestricted view of the playing surface and as much of the viewing accommodation as possible.
-It should be adequately equipped with a telephone, power points, CCTV (where available, though this is strongly recommended); other safety equipment as necessary and all necessary documentation, including amongst other items, ground layout plans and contingency plans.
-Access should be restricted to authorised personnel only.
+CROOKS CRITZINA Premiership Criteria • Championship/PIL Criteria Intermediate Football Criteria CONTROL ROOM/ SECURITY POINT - CERTIFICATED GROUNDS A permanent control point (i.e. a control room) must be provided affording a clear and unrestricted view of the playing surface and as much of the viewing accommodation as possible.
+It should be adequately equipped with a telephone, power points, CCTV (where available, though this is strongly recommended); other safety equipment as necessary and all necessary documentation, including amongst other items, ground layout plans and contingency plans. d Access should be restricted to authorised personnel only.
 It is recommended that the public address (PA) announcer is not stationed within the control room itself (but perhaps in an adjacent room or nearby); however, an effective communication system between both parties is advisable (e.g. via telephone).
 In the event of an emergency, it should also be made possible for safety personnel stationed in the control room to be able to override the PA system in order to communicate with spectators inside the stadium.
 If available, an electronic scoreboard can also be utilised for safety communication purposes.